spacemeshos/go-spacemesh/docs/testing.md

 - TBD - travis builds and tests

 ### Custom node tests
-- Node is designed to be independant of app so you should be able to create custom p2p tests.
+- Node is designed to be independent of app so you should be able to create custom p2p tests.
 See swarm_test.go